-As more foundations move toward mission-aligned investing through program- and mission-related investments (PRIs and MRIs), there’s an opportunity to move money in a way that was never before possible.
+As more foundations move toward mission-aligned investing through program- and mission-related investments (PRIs and MRIs), there is an opportunity to move money in a way that was never before possible.
 Spurred by a new wave of engaged investors and donors, there is also a movement to think about philanthropic and private investments differently in the coming decades.

 This workshop is led by RSF Integrated Capital fellows who are helping to build this exciting new field.
-They will share overviews of their work that spans the spectrum of social impact investing and integrated capital approaches while introducing some of the tools currently being used.
+They will share overviews of their work that span the spectrum of social impact investing and integrated capital approaches while introducing some of the tools currently being used.
 In-depth case studies about supporting food systems will be explored, drawing from the fellows’ investing experience.

 Sponsored by the Appalachian Impact Fund

 Federal funding for the National School Lunch Program is one of the largest equity investments our country makes in children’s health.
 However, school cafeterias are often places of social exclusion, and too many students fail to get the nourishment they need to thrive.
 In a human-centered design initiative, FoodCorps is engaging organizational allies, district leaders, and students themselves to re-envision children’s experiences in our nation’s cafeterias, transforming hubs of stigma into welcoming places of health and joy.
-Meanwhile, New York City is implementing a pioneering commitment to make school lunch free for all students, and the Urban School Food Alliance is taking powerful steps to transform school food quality and access through multi-district procurements in cities across the country.
-Leaders from these efforts will share their insights, and a facilitated discussion will explore cafeteria solutions that are adaptive to culture, affordable to the budgets of low-income schools, and appropriate for broad-scale replication.
+Meanwhile, New York City is implementing a pioneering commitment to make school lunch free for all students, and the Urban School Food Alliance is taking powerful steps to transform school food quality and access through multi-district procurement in cities across the country.
+Leaders from these efforts will share their insights, and a facilitated discussion will explore cafeteria solutions that are adaptive to culture, affordable for the budgets of low-income schools, and appropriate for broad-scale replication.

 Sponsored by Claneil Foundation